knightazura/ghost-sdk/Git-workflow.md

 The `[api]` label refers to the JSON data api

 The `[data]` label refers to anything in the models or schema - the data layer underneath the api.

-The `[ghost-ui]` label is a place holder marking issues that may be moved to or solved by development on the [Ghost UI](https://github.com/TryGhost/Ghost-UI) framework.

 `[importer]` is a project-specific label intended for the 0.5 milestone only